 1. Altruistic lies are the false, misleading statements we make to help someone at a cost to ourselves.
 Sylvie, for example, wanted to make a financial sacrifice to help Bob through a tough time.

-2. Mutually beneficial lies are false, misleading statements that are intended to benefit both the person we’re lying to and ourselves.
+2. Benevolent deception, or mutually beneficial lies are false, misleading statements that are intended to benefit both the person we’re lying to and ourselves.
 For example, Rex told Manny that he did a good job with the hope of improving Manny’s future performance, a result that would benefit both of them and their company.

 Of course, there can be gray areas between altruistic and mutually beneficial lies.
 For example, Sylvie may view her financial sacrifice as insignificant compared with the personal satisfaction she gains from helping out Bob and his family.